 |Lost / damaged board game||$20.00 (Lost playing cards) - $2.00|

 |Lost ILL / RACER book / item||Flat rate replacement cost of $75.00, plus a $50.00 non-refundable processing fee|

 |IRC||see IRC homepage|

-Avoid incurring fines by using My Library Account to view the list of items you have borrowed and their due dates.
+Avoid incurring fines by signing-in to Omni to view the list of items you have borrowed and their due dates.

 Lost or Damaged Library Material

-If a library item is lost, missing, stolen or damaged, the user will receive an “Invoice for Lost Library Material” and will be assessed a fee that includes the cost of replacing the item plus a $15.00 non-refundable processing fee.
+If a library item is lost, missing, stolen or damaged, the user will receive an “Invoice for Lost Library Material” and will be assessed a $125 default replacement charge plus a $25 non-refundable administrative charge.
 The lending Library will determine whether a damaged item is beyond repair.
-If the lost, missing or stolen material is returned to the Library within one calendar year of the Invoice for Lost Library Material being issued the item cost will be refunded.

 Appeal of Library Fines

 Users who wish to appeal a library fine may do so by completing an online appeal form.
 The request will be reviewed and an email response will be sent within five (5) working days.